Projects per year

 Industrial Relevance

-Cristina has 23 years experience as Chartered architect both in UK and Spain working in small companies, large multinational organisations and local and central Governments.
+Cristina has over 25 years experience as Chartered architect both in UK and Spain working in small companies, large multinational organisations and local and central Governments.
 She is RIBA Specialist Conservation Architect and set up her own practice in Spain, Cristina Gonzalez-Longo Architect (CG-LA) after graduating, winning a government competion shortly after, and the company is still running, also in UK.
-She has also been for ten year Examiner for the Architects Registration Board (ARB) Prescribed Examination and member of design review groups and policy advisory bodies in England and Scotland.
+She has also been for ten years Examiner for the Architects Registration Board (ARB) Prescribed Examination and member of design review groups and policy advisory bodies in England and Scotland.
 She is currently member of the accreditation panel for the Royal Institute of British Architects (RIBA) Conservation Register and Academic Adviser to the Commonwealth Scholarship Commission (CSC).
 Her career is balanced between practice, research and education, and has had a central role in taking decisions concerning historic buildings of outstanding national importance and wide experience in leading the design, management and procurement of award winning architectural projects (both conservation and new build).
 After moving to the UK, she has been project and resident architect in high profile and award-winning new design and conservation projects, such as Queensberry House, a 17th century Grade A Listed Building, part of the new Scottish Parliament building (RIBA Stirling Prize 2005).
 She also designed Bowbridge Primary School in Newark (RICS Sustainability Award 2009).
 The building has an innovative lamella glulam structure and is an exemplary case study in the Building Schools for the Future and NCSL programme ‘Leading sustainable schools’.

 Research Interests